 Cooking with wine is a fun way to add some new flavors to your recipe or to try something new.
 For me, it’s the easiest + fastest way to add instant flavor without having to spend hours in the kitchen.
 As long as you follow these general recommendations, you’ll have a fabulous meal!

 This is a great place to get started.
 The next time you find a dinner recipe like this , especially something you’d make in your slow cooker or Dutch oven, try using wine instead!
 A perfect example of this is Tyler Florence’s pot roast.
 In this recipe, you’d sub 1 cup of whatever red wine you have on hand for the water and serve the dish with the rest of the wine.
 YUM!

-Using the wine from the vinegar aisle at the grocery store- Don’t.
 The first major rule of cooking with wine is to only cook with wine you’d drink.
-You’ve probably seen those little bottles of “cooking wine” at your grocery store but do not be tempted.
+You’ve probably seen those little bottles of “cooking wine” at your grocery store, but, do not be tempted.
 This is not a product that will enhance your recipe.
-Cooking wines in the vinegar section are usually extremely high in salt, sugar, or acidity and too low in the flavors you want in your recipe to be worth it.
+“Cooking wines” are usually extremely high in salt, sugar, or acidity while also being too low in any flavors you’d want in your recipe.
+Skip.